Puriney/LV_METRIC/README.md

 In this example, the ratio between blood mean and threshold has a spke value of 3.0, which further approximately suggests the average intensity of peripheral myocardial region, e.g. 180/3.0=60.

-The inferred mycardial region is shown as:
+The inferred mycardial region is shown as figure below and the s.t.d. is calculated.

 ![Imgur](http://i.imgur.com/0Ckgi9V.png)

 ## Content analysis of LV

-The intensity distribution of region surrounded by mycardial line is:
+The intensity distribution of region surrounded by above mycardial line is:

 ![Imgur](http://i.imgur.com/jSCxySp.png)